JerethLiu2/editUI/README.md

 ## Usage Guide

 ### Getting Started
-1. Enter a prompt (e.g., "anime girl with long hair") and click **Generate**
+1. Enter a prompt describing a person and their clothing (e.g., "A person wearing a white cotton t-shirt and blue jeans") and click **Generate**
 2. Wait for the base image to appear in the left box
-3. Choose your editing mode and start editing!
+3. Choose your editing mode and start modifying the garments!

 ### Add Mode
-1. Click **Add Mode** to enable bounding box selection
+1. Click **Add Mode** to enable region selection
-2. Draw a rectangle on the image where you want to add something
+2. Draw on the image where you want to add garments or accessories
-3. Enter what you want to add (e.g., "butterfly", "flower")
+3. Enter what you want to add (e.g., "red scarf", "leather jacket", "silver watch")
 4. Click **Add** and wait for the preview
 5. **Accept** or **Reject** the edit

 ### Scribble Mode
 1. Click **Scribble Mode** to enable drawing
-2. Draw a rough sketch on the image
+2. Draw on the garment you want to modify
-3. Enter what the scribble should become (e.g., "pink hair ribbon")
+3. Enter the desired change (e.g., "change shirt to silk texture", "make jeans ripped", "add floral pattern")
 4. Adjust brush size if needed using the slider in the top bar
 5. Click **Apply** and wait for the preview
 6. **Accept** or **Reject** the edit